 OUTREACH AND PUBLIC DIALOGUE

-This working group gather the EPSO PR network, to support communication and dissemination on Plant Science, and the organisaiton and animation of Fascination of Plants Day.
+This working group brings together the EPSO PR network to support communication and dissemination on Plant Science, and the organisation and animation of Fascination of Plants Day.

 Fascination of Plants Day is the most important public activity of this working group on the international stage.

-Its goal is to get as many people as possible around the world fascinated by plants and enthused about the importance of plant science for agriculture, in sustainability producing food, as well as for horticulture, forestry, and all of the non-food products such as paper, timber, chemicals, energy, and pharmaceuticals.
+Its goal is to stimulate as many people as possible around the world to become fascinated by plants and enthused about the importance of plant science for agriculture, in sustainable food production, as well as horticulture, forestry, and non-food products such as paper, timber, chemicals, energy, and pharmaceuticals.
 The role of plants in environmental conservation is also a key message.

-Five official Fascination of Plants Days have already taken place in 2012, 2013, 2015, 2017 and 2019, with thousands of events taking place across the world.
-The event takes place every two years, however events are encouraged on the non-official years too.
+Six official Fascination of Plants Days have already taken place in 2012, 2013, 2015, 2017, 2019 and 2022 with thousands of events taking place across the world.
+The event takes place every two years, and events are encouraged on the non-official years too.
 Read the success stories from 2015, 2017 and 2019.